|For support: call extension 5-Help (212-305-4357) or email us

 You should not unless your department or school officially approves and provides you with proper security and configuration information.

-Please select the Using Athens link in the left navigation column, then your computer or device's operating system for step by step instructions on configuring for Athens.
-Operating systems that are not listed in the navigation are not supported on Athens due to required wireless authentication and encryption protocols.
+Please select the Using Athens link in the left navigation column, then your computer or device's operating system for step by step instructions to set up Athens.

 Once your wireless card has connected to guest-net, open your web browser.
 The browser may display a warning page about